Tuesday, November 12, 2024

 By Franca Quarneti via El Planteo.

-Microsoft wants to build data centers and other buildings with materials such as hemp and algae.
+They want to build data centers and other buildings with an eye to the future.
+This is why Microsoft wants to use hemp and seaweed for sustainable buildings.
 The proposal seeks to displace concrete (a material that contributes to 8% of global CO2 emissions) with materials that store carbon.

 Here’s a fact: if the concrete industry were a country, it would emit more carbon than any other nation in the world except for the U.S. and China.
 Why?
 Because concrete is manufactured at high temperatures that require high energy input and because it uses chemical reactions that generate CO2.